zextras/tech-doc/source/_includes/_upgrade/issues-languages.rst

-.. _upgrade-cyrillic:
+.. _upgrade-lang:

-.. card:: IMAP folders with Cyrillic characters
+.. card:: IMAP folders with UTF-8 characters

-   If you subscribe to an IMAP folder whose name contains Cyrillic characters, chances are that you fail, even if you already subscribed to that folder.
+   If you subscribe to an IMAP folder whose name contains UTF-8 characters, chances are that you fail, even if you already subscribed to that folder.
 The reason is a missing jar, that you need to :download:`download